czekhoff/WhatColorIsIt/README.md

 # WhatColorIsIt

-Swift version of "What color is it?" (change background color based on time).
+Swift version of "What color is it?".
+The background color is the current time converted into a hex string.